The origin of Yalda Night

-Yalda is the thanksgiving night for Iranians.
+You may be surprised to know that Iranians celebrate Thanksgiving too, but in their own manner and in a different time.
+Actually, Yalda night is a thanksgiving night for Iranians.
 Everyone gathers in the grandparents’ house and they say praying to thank the lord for the previous year’s blessings and to increase the next year’s health, wealth, and joy.
 Staying up till dawn to celebrate this night and reading the poems of Divan-e Hafez is the tradition for celebrating Yalda.
-On Yalda our ancestors lit fire for extra lightening to help the dawn to overcome this longest darkness.
+On Yalda our ancestors lit the fire for extra lightening to help the dawn to overcome this longest darkness.

-Like any other celebrations Yalda has its own food and snacks and every item has found its way on the table for a good reason.
+Like any other celebrations, Yalda has its own food and snacks and every item has found its way on the table for a good reason.
 Pomegranate, one of the main fruits of the night protects us from the evil spirits which are at their peaks on this longest darkness of the year.
-The delightful taste of pomegranates with angelic powder can truly give you the super power to overcome the Ahreman (enemy in Farsi)!
+The delightful taste of pomegranates with angelic powder can truly give you the superpower to overcome the Ahriman (enemy in Farsi)!

 There is a tradition similar to the “trick or treat” on Halloween night.
 The bachelorettes cover up their faces, so they couldn’t be recognized, and they knock on the neighbor’s door and ask for a treat.
 If seven houses did not recognize young girls whatever they wished for will be granted.